testingisdocumenting/znai/znai-docs/znai/visuals/images.md

 # Anchor

-Use `anchorId` to add an anchor to the image.
-Hover over title to reveal anchor link to click.
+When you specify a title, hover mouse over it to see a clickable anchor.

+Use `anchorId` to override auto generated identifier.

     :include-image: castle.jpg {title: "beautiful castle", anchorId: "castle-image"}